aOdoom/endometriosis-screening-analysis/README.md

 ## Conclusion

 Individuals presenting with both abnormal hormone levels and menstrual irregularity should be prioritized for endometriosis screening, as this combination captured over 50% of diagnosed cases.
-Single factors such as BMI, age, and menstrual irregularity alone did not reliably distinguish between groups, reinforcing that combination screening is more effective than relying on individual symptoms.
+Single factors such as BMI and age did not reliably distinguish between groups, reinforcing that combination screening is more effective than relying on individual symptoms.